-Fujifilm X-A10 versus Fujifilm X-A2
+Fujifilm X-A10 vs X-A2

-The Fujifilm X-A10 and the Fujifilm X-A2 are two digital cameras that were announced, respectively, in December 2016 and January 2015.
+The Fujifilm X-A10 and the Fujifilm X-A2 are two digital cameras that were revealed to the public, respectively, in December 2016 and January 2015.
 Both the X-A10 and the X-A2 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 16 megapixels.

 In this particular case, the Fujifilm X-A10 and the Fujifilm X-A2 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the X-A2 is markedly heavier (6 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the X-A2 are weather-sealed.